ellipticoin/ellipticoin-docs/docs/index.md

 ## Getting Started

 Ellipticoin standard tokens are equivalent to ERC20 tokens in Ethereum ecosystem.
 They can be used from anything from raising money in a crowd sale to [representing hamburgers](https://www.cnbc.com/2017/08/28/burger-king-russia-cryptocurrency-whoppercoin.html).
 This guide will show you how to build and deploy your own token to the Ellipticoin testnet.
 To make things more interesting we'll make our coin have a special property: every time you spend it the recipient will get twice as many coins as you sent.
 Obviously this currency won’t be very useful.
-But hey, the fed can print money and still remain relevant so why can’t we!
+But hey, the fed can print money and people still trust them so why can't we!

 First you’ll need to install the ellipicoin wallet `ec-wallet`: